 The ICAEW Economic Insight: South East Asia, is a quarterly forecast for the region prepared directly for the finance profession.

-Looking ahead, the mixed economic trends mean that we remain cautious, keeping our forecast of 5.1% GDP growth in 2017.
-Consumption is expected to benefit from muted inflationary pressures and low borrowing costs gradually feeding through the economy.
 Moreover, a partial recovery in commodity prices is positive for a country such as Indonesia that is highly dependent on commodity exports.
-We expect that the firmer terms of trade will bolster household incomes and support private consumption and forecast private spending growth to tick up marginally to 5.1% in 2017, after 5% growth in 2016.
+We expect that the firmer terms of trade will bolster household incomes and support private consumption.
+We forecast private spending to grow by 5% in 2017, followed by a small pick-up to 5.1% in 2018.

 We are hopeful of a pick-up in infrastructure spending leading to some pick-up in growth in the second half of 2017.
 But the outlook for 2018 is dampened by the recently released budget plans.
 The government aims to lower the fiscal deficit to 2.2% of GDP next year from a revised target of 2.9% for this year.
 Also, the infrastructure share of expenditure is projected to be at broadly similar levels to this year – a clear departure from the trend witnessed since Widodo’s election in 2014.
 While we think that the fiscal deficit target is ambitious, it does pose some downside risks to our 2018 growth forecast.